peterdsharpe/AeroSandbox/CONTRIBUTING.md

 ## On Installation and Git Conventions

-* If you're developing, install AeroSandbox in editable mode.
+If you're developing, install AeroSandbox in editable mode.
 In other words:

+  1. First:
-    * For general developers (i.e. those that haven't yet been officially added as collaborators to the ASB repository):
+      * For most developers (i.e. those that haven't yet been officially added as collaborators to the ASB repository):
-        * Fork the repository on GitHub.
+          1. Fork the repository on GitHub.
-        * Clone your forked repository from GitHub to your computer.
+          2. Clone your forked repository from GitHub to your computer.
+      * For developers that have been officially added as collaborators to the ASB repository on GitHub:
+          1. Clone the AeroSandbox repository from GitHub to your computer.
+  2. Then, do these steps:
-    * On your computer, open up a terminal in the AeroSandbox root directory.
-(To check that you're in the right place, you should see a file called `setup.py` in the directory you're in.)
+      1. On your computer, open up a terminal in the AeroSandbox root directory.
+(To check that you're in the right place, view your current directory with either `dir` or `ls` depending on your OS; you should see a file called `setup.py`.)
-    * If you already have an AeroSandbox installation on your computer, first uninstall that (`pip uninstall aerosandbox`).
+      2. If you already have an AeroSandbox installation on your computer, first uninstall that (`pip uninstall aerosandbox`).
-    * Install the repository in editable mode (`pip install -e .`).
+      3. Install the cloned copy of your repository in editable mode (`pip install -e .`).
-    * Switch to the develop branch for normal use (`git checkout develop`)
+      4. Switch to the develop branch for normal use (`git checkout develop`)
-    * *While on the develop branch*, create a new branch if you want to make changes (`git checkout -b feature/my-new-feature`)
+      5. *While on the develop branch*, create a new branch if you want to make changes (`git checkout -b feature/insert-your-feature-name-here`)
+  3. From here, you can make your changes.
+After you are finished:
+      1. Make sure that your branch passes tests by running PyTest from terminal (`pytest`).
+      2. Verify that your code (at least loosely) follows the coding standards in this document.
+      3. Make sure your work is committed and pushed.
+      4. Create a pull request on GitHub targeting the `develop` branch of the main ASB repository.

-* We use the Git branching model [posted here](https://nvie.com/posts/a-successful-git-branching-model/) (this is by far the most common model Git branching model, so if you've used Git before on a collaborative project, you probably already know this).
+We use the Git branching model [posted here](https://nvie.com/posts/a-successful-git-branching-model/) (this is by far the most common model Git branching model, so if you've used Git before on a collaborative project, you probably already know this).
 Main points:

 1. Never commit directly to `master`!
 2. Add features in new branches named `feature/insert-name-here`.
 Be sure to branch these features off of `develop`, not off of `master`!
 3. When your feature is ready in your feature branch:
    1. First, merge `develop` into your feature branch to get latest changes and check that all unit tests still pass (run `pytest` in terminal in the project root directory).
    2. Submit a pull request to merge it back into `develop` and wait for a core developer to approve.

+Some other guidelines:

 * Commit often.
 In general, commit after every "unit" of work or anytime the code base returns to a "working" (i.e. tests passing) state.
 If you find yourself working for more than an hour or writing >100 lines since your last commit,